 7. Enchanted Christmas at Anakeesta

 Enchanted Christmas at Anakeesta kicks off on Nov.
-14. Visitors will be able to enjoy seasonal decor and twinkling lights throughout the 70-acre park.
+10. Visitors will be able to enjoy seasonal decor and twinkling lights throughout the 70-acre park.
 Stroll through Firefly Village and the Vista Gardens to take in the stunning scenery, climb to the top of the AnaVista Tower for snow-capped mountain views, or grab a cup of hot chocolate and relax by the fire.
 Firefly Village, Black Bear Village, Stone Village, and Arctic Alley all have something special to offer guests, including tens of thousands of winter lights programmed to festive soundtracks and a “Classic Christmas” Tree Farm.
-Santa also lands his sleigh on Anakeesta mountain on select days in November and December!
+Santa also lands his sleigh on Anakeesta mountain for a delicious breakfast on select dates in November and December.

 8. Smoky Mountain Christmas at Dollywood

-As part of the Smoky Mountain Christmas Festival at Dollywood, visitors can enjoy over 5 million twinkling lights, gorgeous holiday decorations, heart-warming holiday shows, and even a visit with Santa Claus himself!
+As part of the Smoky Mountain Christmas Festival at Dollywood, visitors can enjoy over 6 million twinkling lights, gorgeous holiday decorations, heart-warming holiday shows, and even a visit with Santa Claus himself!
 The festival is the perfect way to get into the holiday spirit with Christmas trees, Christmas music, Christmas food, and more.
-Be sure to hang out late for the firework spectacular show that makes the perfect ending to your day at Dollywood!
-Smoky Mountain Christmas at Dollywood begins November 5th and runs through January 1st.
+Be sure to hang out late for the incredible Christmas drone show that makes the perfect ending to your day at Dollywood!
+Smoky Mountain Christmas at Dollywood begins November 4th and runs through January 6th.

-If you would like more information on these or any other upcoming things to do during the Smoky Mountain Winterfest 2022 season, be sure to check out all of our Smoky Mountain Events!
+If you would like more information on these or any other upcoming things to do during the Smoky Mountain Winterfest 2023 season, be sure to check out all of our Smoky Mountain events!